-Three half-mile stream segments previously habitat typed and sampled for steelhead were surveyed for wood in 2013.
-Two half-mile segments in Zayante Creek (Reaches 13a and 13d) and one in mainstem Soquel Creek (Reach 3a) were surveyed (Appendix A).
+Three half-mile stream segments previously habitat typed and sampled for steelhead were surveyed for wood in 2014.
+Half-mile segments were surveyed in Fall Creek Reach 15a, Aptos Creek Reach 4 and Corralitos Creek Reach 7 (Appendix A).
 Live and dead wood, one foot and greater in diameter, was tallied according to size, location (low-flow channel, bankfull channel, perched riparian, additional riparian and upslope) and habitat function for salmonids (structure-forming for rearing and overwintering or extra).
-Results were compared to data collected from 6 segments in 2010 (Alley 2011a) and 3 segments each in 2011 and 2012 (Alley 2012; 2013) and other Central Coast steelhead/coho streams in San Mateo County in 2002, using the same methodology developed by Smith and Leicester (2005).
+Results were compared to data collected from 6 segments in 2010 (Alley 2011a) and 3 segments each in 2011-2013 (Alley 2012-2014) and other Central Coast steelhead/coho streams in San Mateo County in 2002, using the same methodology developed by Smith and Leicester (2005).